Pantagrueliste/Amanuensis/README.md

 - **Multilingual Support**: Addition of French, Italian, Latin, and Spanish.
 - **Beyond OpenAI**: Compatibility with competing APIs.
-- **Migraton to Mojo**: Amanuēnsis will eventually be ported to Mojo (as soon as Classes will be supported).
 - **Documentation**: Basic documentation in English, French, and Spanish.

 Feel free to suggest new features in the Issues section.